Are air-to-water heat pumps worth it in Ireland?

 SEAI grants are available for installing renewable energy systems, they are offering €6,500 towards installing an air source heat pump in your home.

-Air source heat pumps are a great heating option.
+Air source heat pumps are a great way to save money on your heating bills.
 They provide you with a house that is comfortable all year round, as well as being environmentally friendly.
 The only thing that you need to make sure of is that you choose the heat pump installer!